 How the Gaming Platform Changed

 Planar was the first motherboard created by IBM during the ’80s.
 It had disk controllers for floppy disks, S-100 bus, serial and parallel ports for peripherals.
 Years later, the same company came up with the component-based motherboard called AT (Advanced Technology), which had 12″ × 13.8″ dimensions.
 It became the standard for a desktop motherboard.
+Also you can easily find the best motherboard for ryzen 9 3950x.

 Around the ’90s, the Industry Standard Architecture (ISA) was put in place with 16-bit expansion card transmitters with a single in-line memory module (SIMM).
 Later on, the Gigabyte GA6 with the PCI slots, sockets, Accelerated Graphics Port (AGP) were added.
 The late ’90s motherboards had most of the interfaces present in today’s systems, running at 60 to 100 megahertz with a standard 300 megahertz processor.